 This year will continue to be volatile, presenting us with both challenges and opportunities.
 We believe that our performance over the past few years has demonstrated our ability to anticipate challenges and capitalize on opportunities.
 We remain confident in our ability to do so in the future.
 We wish our clients and their families good health and the best of luck navigating these unique conditions.

 The Bond Team: Mark, Etienne and Chris

-1 All Ninepoint Diversified Bond Fund/Class returns and fund details are a) based on Series F units; b) net of fees; c) annualized if period is greater than one year; d) as at April 30, 2020 1 All Ninepoint Credit Income Opportunities Fund returns and fund details are a) based on Class A units (closed to subscriptions); b) net of fees; c) annualized if period is greater than one year; d) as at April 30, 2020.
+1 All Ninepoint Diversified Bond Fund returns and fund details are a) based on Series F units; b) net of fees; c) annualized if period is greater than one year; d) as at April 30, 2020 1 All Ninepoint Credit Income Opportunities Fund returns and fund details are a) based on Class F units; b) net of fees; c) annualized if period is greater than one year; d) as at April 30, 2020.

 The Risks associated worth investing in a Fund depend on the securities and assets in which the Funds invests, based upon the Fund's particular objectives.
 There is no assurance that any Fund will achieve its investment objective, and its net asset value, yield and investment return will fluctuate from time to time with market conditions.
 There is no guarantee that the full amount of your original investment in a Fund will be returned to you.
 The Funds are not insured by the Canada Deposit Insurance Corporation or any other government deposit insurer.
 Please read a Fund's prospectus or offering memorandum before investing.